DavisVaughan/multidplyr2/README.md

 connecting to clusters on external machines.

 *There is still more work to do.
 I would like to update the internals from `lazyeval` to `rlang`.
-I’m also still thinking about what other benefits come from using `future`.
+There are a few warnings you might run into from outdated `dplyr` code, but it still works.
+I’m still thinking about what other benefits come from using `future`.
 It also needs documentation but if you know how to use `multidplyr`, you essentially know how to use this.*

 ## Installation